New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights - NewsBreak

 - The Patriots have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- New England's games this year have gone over the total in four out of eight opportunities (50%).
+- New England's games this year have hit the over four times in eight opportunities (50%).

 - New England is 3-2 against the spread and 4-1 overall in games when it records more than 19.9 points.